-How do I rotate or turn an image?
+How to rotate or turn an image

-Rotating, reversing, turning, or flipping an image allows you to correctly display an image that may have been taken with a camera at an angle or scanned in a scanner at a different angle.
+Rotating, reversing, turning, or flipping an image lets you correctly display an image taken with a camera or scanned in with a scanner at a different angle.

 - Open the image in Microsoft Paint.